 In a similar vein, if you can think about the future without feeling like a giant piece of you will be missing, that's a great sign!

 "Whatever events in the future you had planned as a couple, whether it was a family vacation or the next step of moving in together, you've started to visualize yourself going through them without that person," Kara Lissy, LCSW, a psychotherapist at A Good Place Therapy and Consulting, tells Bustle.
-"The end of a relationship is a grieving process and a crucial part of that process is reorienting yourself to a life without them."
+"The end of a relationship is a grieving process, and a crucial part of that process is reorienting yourself to a life without them."

-The future will no longer seem like a blurry mess, where you struggle to accept things will be different.
+The future will no longer seem like a blurry mess, where you struggle to accept that things will be different.
 Instead, Lissy says you'll be able to think things like, "We're broken up, and that's OK."

 7. You've Done The Math